How to find screenshots on Mac

 - To grab a section of the screen, drag the crosshairs over that section and let go.

-- To grab a window, press the spacebar, drag the camera icon over the window you want to grab and press the mouse button.
+- To grab a window, press the spacebar, drag the camera icon over the window you want to grab, and click the mouse button.

 - In both cases, the screenshot will be saved in the default location.